testcomputer/htb-modules/metasploit-training.md

     webcam_stream: Plays a video stream from the specified webcam
     getsystem: Attempts to elevate your privilege to that of local system
     hashdump: Dumps the contents of the SAM database

+The getuid command will display the user with which Meterpreter is currently running.
+This will give you an idea of your possible privilege level on the target system (e.g. Are you an admin level user like NT AUTHORITY\SYSTEM or a regular user?)